open-metadata/docs/content/metadata-ui/connectors/database/snowflake/index.md

 <h4>Connection Options</h4>

-- **Username**: Specify the User to connect to Snoflake.
+- **Username**: Specify the User to connect to Snowflake.
 It should have enough privileges to read all the metadata.
 - **Password**: Password to connect to Snowflake.
 - **Account**: Enter the details for the Snowflake Account.
 - **Role (Optional)**: Enter the details of the Snowflake Account Role.
 This is an optional detail.